pnorman/osmborder/README.md

     -v, --verbose

-Gives you detailed information on what osmcoastline is doing, including timing.
+Gives you detailed information on what osmborder is doing, including timing.

 Run `osmborder --help` to see all options.